2025 Castleford Tigers season: Pre-season friendlies

 Castleford announced pre-season fixtures against Sheffield Eagles, Wakefield Trinity and Hull FC, with each serving as a testimonial match for Quentin Laulu-Togaga'e, Luke Gale and Joe Westerman respectively.
 In January, the squad headed for a week-long training camp in Spain, which included a reduced-contact exhibition match against local club Valencia Huracanes in Tavernes de la Valldigna on 18 January.
 Played across four 20-minute quarters, the game saw some Castleford players swapping sides to supplement the Valencia team, while one travelling fan won the opportunity to play for the Tigers.
 Castleford won the match 50–8.

 Super League

+On 20 November 2024, Super League teams revealed their schedules for the opening two matches as well as Rivals Round.
+On 21 November, the full Super League fixture list was announced.
+As determined by 2024 league positions, Castleford's five loop fixtures were against Salford and Leeds at home, Hull KR and St Helens away, and Wakefield at the Magic Weekend.